 of seafood is yours - try some mussels, crab meat, clams or even canned

 tuna - up to you - frozen mixed would be great, defrost first or the sauce could be watery.
+It doesn't have to be the expensive mix of shrimp, oysters and scallops, although I would recommend you use the anchovies or at least some anchovy essence for the fuller flavour.

 You're best to use chopped tomatoes and add some tomato puree to 'beef' up the flavour.
 Fresh tomatoes need to be very ripe to make a successful sauce so the canned/boxed variety is more reliable.